Historical Background & Shooting Today

 There aren't many internet resources that deal with long range muzzle loading, however readers will find the following helpful:

-- Rifles & Marksmanship - Long range target shooting with muzzle loading rifles and black powder cartridge rifles.
+- Research Press - Long range target shooting with muzzle loading rifles and black powder cartridge rifles.
 History and shooting today.

 - vring blog documents the authors journey through LRML.
 Training, tuning and technique are covered, along with match reports.